 2021 Toyota 4Runner TRD Off-Road — Probably the closest competitor to the Wrangler that you can actually buy right now, the 4Runner offers exceptional reliability to go with its great off-road capability.
 Don’t get us wrong; its design is ancient, and its powertrain is relatively inefficient, but recent significant upgrades with regard to safety and infotainment help to keep it fresh.

 2020 Land Rover Defender — While it’s generally more expensive than the mainstream Wrangler trims, the new Defender’s starting price of just under $50,000 positions it to compete with a well-equipped Wrangler Rubicon.
-You can have a Defender with most of the available off-road bits for around $60,000, or the price of a loaded Rubicon.
+A Defender with most of the available off-road bits can be had for around $60,000, or the price of a loaded Rubicon.

 Used Jeep Wrangler – If you prioritize off-roading, know that even a last-gen Wrangler will still outgun almost anything else on the road.
 2018 marked the new JL generation, which means you may get a decent deal on a 2017 or before.
 We say “decent” because Wranglers hold their value incredibly well, so don’t look for bargain pricing.